Trainer-AJ/summary/README.md

+Great questions — and you're spot-on in how you're connecting Agile/Scrum with Jira and ITIL with ServiceNow.
+Here's a clear breakdown:

+---

+Where do Product Owners and Product Managers work?

+Product Owners (POs) and Product Managers (PMs) typically work in Jira.

+They define and prioritize user stories, epics, and backlog items.

+They participate in Agile ceremonies (sprint planning, retrospectives, reviews).

+Their focus is on delivering business value and guiding the development team using Agile principles.

+They may interact with ServiceNow only for:

+Approving technical change requests

+Tracking incident impact on product features

+Coordinating release schedules if change governance is centralized there

+---

+Jira = Agile (Business/Development Side)

+Agile and Scrum frameworks are commonly practiced in Jira.

+Jira is ideal for iterative development, tracking sprints, backlogs, and stories.

+Teams focus on delivering product increments every sprint (2–4 weeks typically).

+---

+ServiceNow = ITIL (Operations/Implementation/Governance Side)

+ServiceNow supports ITIL processes:

+Change Management

+Incident/Problem Management

+Configuration Management (CMDB)

+It’s used by infrastructure teams, operations, and compliance teams to plan, approve, and track production changes.

+---

+So, to your point:

+Yes — Jira is generally where Agile/Scrum happens (business and dev planning).

+Yes — ServiceNow is where ITIL practices take place (technical governance and ops).

+They complement each other in organizations that separate Agile product development from IT change control.

+Would you like a visual flowchart that maps Jira and ServiceNow roles and activities side by side?

+## Jira <==> servicenow
+You're asking an excellent and very real-world question — and yes, you're right to dig into this.
+Let's break it down clearly:

+---

+As a Developer: Do you use ServiceNow?

+Typically, no — developers don’t work directly in ServiceNow for day-to-day tasks.

+Your work is driven from Jira in the Agile/Scrum model (stories, bugs, tasks).

+But you may be indirectly involved with ServiceNow when:

+A bug is raised in production (via an incident).

+Operations or L2/L3 teams need you to fix it.

+---

+So how do you get visibility of production bugs?

+Typical flow:

+1. Prod Support Team logs an incident in ServiceNow.

+They diagnose and determine: "This is a bug."

+They tag or note: “Needs Dev Team involvement.”

+2. Depending on your company’s process, one of these happens:

+A ticket is manually created in Jira, linked to the ServiceNow incident.

+Sometimes done by support, BA, or a dedicated triage person.

+An integration exists between ServiceNow and Jira:

+Incident → Bug in Jira created automatically.

+Statuses sync (e.g., when the bug is fixed in Jira, the incident gets updated).

+3. You (the dev) get assigned the bug in Jira.

+You work on it like any other ticket — through your sprint or Kanban board.

+Once fixed, you mark it resolved.

+That resolution flows back to ServiceNow.

+---

+How does the company track bugs, fixes, and metrics?

+In Jira:

+Bugs can be tagged (e.g., Production Bug, P1, Reported via ServiceNow).

+Reports/Dashboards show:

+Number of bugs raised

+SLA performance

+Mean time to resolution

+Which were resolved, reopened, etc.

+In ServiceNow:

+The incident/problem record is updated with Jira bug ID.

+Support team closes the incident once the fix is verified.

+---

+Summary:

+Yes, you track and work on bugs in Jira.

+But the origin may be ServiceNow, and a good integration or process bridges that gap.

+Companies often use automated sync tools like:

+Exalate

+ZigiOps

+ServiceNow-Jira integration hub

+Would you like a visual example of this flow from incident to Jira bug and back?

 Yes, that's correct — and you've described a common IT change management workflow.
 Here's how it typically works:

 1. Business Analyst (BA) creates an Application Change Request (ACR) in Jira, outlining the business need or enhancement.